laingke/btm/README.md

 ### Next roadmap
 - [x] Support JDK17+, and transition from Java EE to Jakarta EE, support Jakarta EE 10.
 - [ ] Support the least web containers, and other containers such as Undertow/Quarkus etc.
-- [x] Bump dependencies version.
+- [x] Bump dependencies version with Dependabot.
 - [x] Implement module with Jigsaw but not OSGi.
-- [ ] Continuous security enhancement.
+- [x] Continuous security enhancement.
 Stateless enhancement.
 - [ ] Support YAML configuration.
 - [ ] Support GraalVM build.
 (CGLIB will be disabled.)
 - [ ] Store runtime data to a distributed storage system or TSDB.
 - [ ] Refactor GUI module(which is removed now) with JavaFX or WebApp, and support other friendly API to access BTM runtime data.
 - [ ] Refactor Document, and display in GitHub Pages, and i18n support(optional).
 - [ ] collect relevant monitoring data, including Metrics, Tracing and Logging.
 - [ ] Explore the integration with other projects.
 - [ ] Demos, testcases and diagrams.
 Performance report and comparative report on similar projects.
-- [ ] Build automation workflow.
+- [x] Build automation workflow.

 #### Original General Information ####
 * [Overview](https://github.com/bitronix/btm/wiki/Overview)